ScriptAddicts/hiring/tech_lead.md

 ## Job description

-We are hiring a highly motivated Senior Technical Lead/CTO who will take ownership of the technical strategy and execution of YAMM development, with the possibility to enlarge the scope to more products after some time.
+We are hiring a highly motivated Senior Technical Lead/CTO who will take ownership of the technical strategy and execution of a product development, with the possibility to enlarge the scope to more products after some time.
 This is both a leadership and hands-on role: you will have to get your hands dirty at times and dig in code.

 ## Why it’s technically interesting to work on our products:
-* They are global-scale products, used in every kind of organization, by millions of people who speak different languages, have varying accessibilty requirements, and wildly differing hardware/network
+* They are global-scale products, used in every kind of organization, by millions of people who speak different languages, have varying accessibility requirements, and wildly differing hardware/network
 * The products share many capabilities and are made of many different subsystems, which poses coordination challenges
 * The products are built on serverless components allowing them to scale nicely
 * Building on top of Google means building on top of a fast-evolving platform.
 They push us forward, and we must keep up